You have to pay rent to your landlord. You may be able to get help from benefits to pay this if you are on a low income.

 - using a Paypoint service at a shop

-- in cash or by cheque at a Housing Executive accounts office or your local housing association office.
+- in cash or by cheque at your landlord's office.